 If you want to sharpen your image even more effectively, you can apply this principle three times over.
 Create 3 duplicate layers (one for each of the low, middle and high portions of the tonal scale) and sharpen each layer separately.

-Select and correct the flowers - but not the leaves - with the Color Range and Blend If tools.
+Let's select and correct only the flowers - but not the leaves - with the Color Range and Blend If tools.
 This is a vast improvement over the standard Curves feature.
 We can modify areas according to their brightness range.
 Click here for details.

 Images from scanned film and digital cameras with interchangeable lenses are prone to dust.
 Removing spots can be troublesome and time-consuming.
 The Adobe Camera Raw Filter makes it much easier to find and remove spots from your images.
 This feature is a vast improvement over the older Spot Healing Brush.